arbal/brave-control/README.md

 git add ./chrome.js && git commit -m 'Modified chrome.js to use Brave Browser' && git push
 ```

-#### **NOTE: In order to preserve history, it is important to commit any file rename operations separately from any file content changes**
+#### **NOTE: In order to preserve history, it is important to commit any file rename operations separately from any file content changes.**

 2. Use [git-mv](https://git-scm.com/docs/git-mv) to rename script.
 Commit.